Callee84/sourdough/README.md

 ![Screenshot of sourdough page](/assets/images-readme/screen-sourdough.png)

 ### *Contact*
-Contact side consists of a form divided in to three textfields.
-The email and the quesiton-input is required to fill in to be able hit the submit-button.
+Contact side consists of a form divided in to three text fields.
+All three text fields is required to fill in to be able hit the submit-button.

 ![Screenshot of contact page](/assets/images-readme/screen-contact.png)